 • The Series II Warrants give the investors in the transaction pricing protection for the transaction with a floor price of \$1.25 per share.
 In the event the market price of our common stock declines between the closing of the transaction and the earlier of (i) 15 business days after the date this registration statement is declared effective and (ii) the date Rule 144 becomes available for resale of the common stock registered pursuant to this prospectus (such date that is the earlier of clause (i) and (ii) is referred to in this registration statement as the "Warrant Exercise Date"), the Series II Warrants will be automatically exercised on a cashless exercise basis and a number of additional shares will be issued to the investors in order to effectively reduce the per share purchase price paid in the private placement transaction to the greater of (i) 80% of the 15-day volume weighted average trading price per share of our common stock immediately prior to the Warrant Exercise Date and (ii) \$1.25 per share.
-At the Warrant Exercise Date, the Series II Warrants will either be automatically exercised on a cashless exercised.
+At the Warrant Exercise Date, the Series II Warrants will either be automatically exercised on a cashless exercise basis if our stock price is lower at the Warrant Exercise Date as described above, or they will terminate unexercised.
 The adjustment associated with the Series II Warrants does not affect either the exercise price or number of shares covered by either the Series I Warrants or the Series III Warrants.